Benefield

 Benefield is a civil parish in North Northamptonshire, England, along the A427 road and about 6 mi east of Corby and 3 mi west of Oundle.

 History

 The villages name means 'open land of Bera's people'.

 The name has evolved from Benefield (11th century); Banefield, Benifeld (12th); Beningfelde, Benefilde, Berifelde, Benetfeld, Benifeud, Beningfeud (13th); Benyngfielde alias Benefielde alias Beddingfielde (16th).
-The Domesday Book refers to it as Benefield.
+The Domesday Book refers to the village as Benefield.

 Demographics

-According to the 2001 Census it had a population of 308, 146 males and 162 females in 138 households. increasing to 339 at the 2011 census.
+According to the 2001 census it had a population of 308, 146 males and 162 females in 138 households. increasing to 339 at the 2011 census.

 Governance

 The parish consists of Upper Benefield and Lower Benefield.
 The village has its own Parish Council.
 The local unitary council is North Northamptonshire Council.

 Facilities

 Lower Benefield has a village hall which was refurbished in 2009.

 Upper Benefield used to have a pub 'The Wheatsheaf' pub and hotel, originally a coaching inn dating from the 17th century.
 The pub is now closed and being renovated to residential properties.
 There is also a cricket club.

 Benefield Parish Church in Lower Benefield is dedicated to St Mary and is part of the Benefice of Benefield, Glapthorn and Oundle St Peter's.
 It is in the Rural Deanery of Oundle and is part of the Archdeaconry of Oakham within the Diocese of Peterborough.
 The church was re-built in 1847 and paid for by James Watts Russell of Biggin Hall, about 1.5 mi west of Benefield (see below).
 Only the chancel of the old church was retained, dating from the 14th-century.